David Newsom

 David Newsom (born March 10, 1962) is an American actor, producer and fine-art photographer.
-He is best known for his various critically acclaimed appearances in American television and for his work in 2005 and 2006 with Viggo Mortensen and Perceval Press.
+He is best known for his various critically acclaimed appearances in American television and for his work with Viggo Mortensen and Perceval Press.

 Career

 Photography

 Along with film and TV work, Newsom is a long-time photographer with and emphasis on fine art photography.
 In 2005, he collaborated with Viggo Mortensen to create a photo journal called Skip (Newsom's eldest brother's nickname) which was then published by Mortensen's Perceval Press.
-In June 2006, with Viggo Mortensen, Lindsay Brice and Stanley Milstein, Newsom anchored a successful group photographic show entitled "Four Tales from Perceval".
+In June 2006, with Viggo Mortensen, Lindsay Brice and Stanley Milstein, Newsom anchored a successful group photographic show entitled Four Tales from Perceval.

-In June–July 2007, Newsom held his first comprehensive one man show titled, "Three Miles of Idaho" at DCA Fine Art in Santa Monica, CA.
+In June–July 2007, Newsom held his first comprehensive one man show titled, Three Miles of Idaho, at DCA Fine Art in Santa Monica, California.

 Film and television

 In 2005, Newsom began producing movies, starting with his first short film Mother, written and directed by Sian Heder.

-In April 2006, "Mother" won the Grand Jury Award for Best Narrative Short at the Florida Film Festival, a victory which automatically qualified the film for a potential Academy Award nomination.
+In April 2006, Mother won the Grand Jury Award for Best Narrative Short at the Florida Film Festival, a victory which automatically qualified the film for a potential Academy Award nomination.
 Mother was also selected for the May 2006 Cinefondation Competition of the Cannes Film Festival, where it won third place in a field of 18 films from around the globe.
 The film was then selected for many other festivals, including the prestigious Seattle International Film Festival, where it received the "2006 Short Film: Narrative Special Jury Prize".
-"Mother" continues to play globally and recently took the Grand Jury Award-Narrative Shorts at the Oxford Film Festival.
+Mother continues to play globally, and recently took the Grand Jury Award-Narrative Shorts at the Oxford Film Festival.